-It is fair use of this specification for implementers to use the names, labels, etc. contained within the specification.
+Permission is granted for implementers to use the names, labels, etc. contained within the specification.
 The intent of publication of the specification is to encourage implementations of the specification.

 This specification has not been verified for avoidance of possible third-party proprietary rights.
 In implementing this specification, usual procedures to ensure the respect of possible third-party intellectual property rights should be followed.